-"Manifest" to "r" s, until % t.
-5, 2 , the USAPA twelve "it it identification number assigned to the generator plus a unique five digit document number assigned to the manifest by the generator for recording and reporting purposes.
+"Manifest 't 'r" s, until t.
+5, 2 , the USGPA twelve 'it identification number assigned to the generator plus a unique five digit document number assigned to the manifest by the generator for recording and reporting purposes.

 "Manifest tracking number" means, effective Sept.
-5, 2008, the alphanumeric identification number (i.e., a unique three letter suffix preceded by nine numerical digits) that is pre-printed in Item 4 of the manifest by a registered source.
+5, 2006, the alphanumeric identification number (i.e., a unique three letter suffix preceded by nine numerical digits) that is pre-printed in Item 4 of the manifest by a registered source.